shreyasriram4/h2o2.ai/README.md

 ## Sphinx Documentation
 To view the latest version of the documentation, please refer to https://shreyasriram4.github.io/h2o2.ai/

 By default we have included in the github workflow to regenerate the documentation each time there is a push, pull request or workflow dispatch.
-However if you would like to regenerate the documentation on your own, use the following command at the h2o2.ai project folder directory:
+However if you would like to regenerate the documentation locally, use the following command at the h2o2.ai project folder directory:

 ```bash
 sphinx-build -b html docs docs\_build\html